KoichiHaradaEndor/Cron/README.md

 ## Requirement

 This component uses new "Class" function introduced in 4D v18R3.
-Please do not open it with 4D v18R2 and under.
+This component uses new "var" variable declaration syntax introduced in v18R5.

 Developed and tested with 4D v18R5.